openebs/openebs/k8s/upgrades/README.md

 Below are steps to upgrade using some common ways to install OpenEBS:

 ### Prerequisite for control plane upgrade
-1. Make sure all the blockdevices that are in use are connected to the node.
+1. Make sure all the blockdevices that are in use by cstor or localPV are connected to the node.
+2. Make sure all the blockdevices that are in use are in active and claimed state.
-2. Make sure that all manually created and claimed blockdevices are excluded in the NDM configmap path filter
+3. Make sure that all manually created and claimed blockdevices are excluded in the NDM configmap path filter.

 **NOTE: Upgrade of LocalPV rawblock volumes are not supported.
 Please exclude it in configmap**